EliasGarciaa/DSC_232R_Group-Project/README.md

 # 7. Statement of Collaboration
 Name: Nikolai Pastore<br/>
 Title: Teammate 1<br/>
 Contribution: Created outline for project submission as well as wrote out the introduction, conclusion, and some of the methods during the finalizing of our report.
-I also communicated and collaborated throughout with our team throughout the duration of the project.<br/>
+I also communicated and collaborated with our team throughout the duration of the project.<br/>

 Name: Elias Garcia<br/>
 Title: Teammate 2<br/>